MB Business at the Corner

 “Dream big.
 Start small.
 But most of all, start.”

-In his years as mayor he labored mightily to shape many fine things that borough residents now take for granted.
-He called the long-fought but vital beach replenishment project his finest achievement.
+In his years as mayor he labored mightily to shape fine things that borough residents now take for granted.
+He called the long-fought but vital sand replenishment project his finest achievement.
 “When it came to getting that sand, we never gave up,” Lou explained.
 “We couldn’t.
-Some summers at the pavilion we had to truck in sand.”
+Some summers at the pavilion there was no beach and we had to truck in sand.”
 Working with shore area Congressman James Howard, Lou testified many times in Trenton for the $20 million in funding.
-One time even climbing on a table to make his point.
+One time even climbing on a table to loudly make his point.
 It worked.

 In August 1994, Lou officially hosted Governor Christie Whitman and scores of federal, state, and local dignitaries to celebrate an enormous new beach at the MBBP.
+I was there that day with my wife and new baby.
 The town still reaps the benefits today.
 Lou also promoted the development of Griffin Park and performed more than 500 marriages during his time as mayor.

 He was a longtime member and president of the MB First Aid Squad.
 “I’ll always remember Lou running out of his store — still in his butcher’s apron — answering an emergency call,” said an admirer.
 “In the tough early days of the First Aid Squad, he was among the most dedicated and caring, always the first on the scene.”

 The Sodano family owned the Mart until 1995 when they sold the 10,000-sqaure-foot operation to Charles Sloughfy, Jr. of Wall Twp.
 Later on the store was leased by Andy K’s Dairy & Deli.
 The property was purchased in 2008 by Tamara and Kerrin O’Brien and later sold.
 Today it is the Monmouth Beach Supermarket & Liquor (at 73 Riverdale Avenue).